CA-G12/Api-Fadi-Mahamoud/README.md

 ## Description:

+- Web app for viewing trending currencies price, with the ability to see its price in exchange to other currencies.
+Also, the app have a separate section for financial news.

+---

+## User Journey:

 - When a user enters the website they will see a list of the trending currencies combined with their prices and some additional data.
-  They could search for their preferred currency by typing its name in the search box.
+- They could search for their preferred currency by typing its name in the search box.
-  The user can convert the price of their preferred currency to other available types of currencies.
+- The user can convert the price of their preferred currency to other available types of currencies.
-  The user can click on the news section from the navbar, and they will be redirected to the news page.
+- The user can click on the news section from the navbar, and they will be redirected to the news page.
-  When clicking on the article's title, the user will be redirected to the source page.
+- When clicking on the article's title, the user will be redirected to the source page.

 ---

 ## User Stories:

-- [x] As a user I want to be able to see the trending currencies.
+- [x] As a user, I want to be able to see the trending currencies.
-- [x] As a user I want to be able to search about specific currency.
+- [x] As a user, I want to be able to search about specific currency.
-- [x] As a user I want to be able to a currencies read news.
+- [x] As a user, I want to be able to a currencies read news.
+- [x] As a user, I want to be able to convert between a currencies.

 ## Installation